Dithn/arcgis-pro-sdk-community-samples/Editing/ReplaceSketch/ReadMe.md

 ## How to use the sample
 <!-- TODO: Explain how this sample can be used.
 To use images in this section, create the image file in your sample project's screenshots folder.
 Use relative url to link to this image using this syntax: ![My sample Image](FacePage/SampleImage.png) -->
-To install this add-in:
+1. Download the Community Sample data(see under the "Resources" section for downloading sample data).
+Make sure that the Sample data is unzipped in c:\data and "C:\Data\FeatureTest\FeatureTest.aprx" is available.

-1. In Visual Studio click the Build menu.
-Then select Build Solution.
+2. In Visual Studio click the Build menu.Then select Build Solution.
-2. Select a polygon to split.
-3. Activate the editor split tool.
+3. Launch the debugger to open ArcGIS Pro.
+4. The project used for this sample is 'C:\Data\FeatureTest\FeatureTest.aprx'  .
+5. In ArcGIS Pro select the FeatureTest.aprx project.
+6. Select the polygon to split that already has a line going through the polygon and activate the editor split tool to 'split' the polygon.
 ![UI](Screenshots/Screenshot1.png)
-4. Right-click over a whole line feature that passes through the polygon
+7. Right-click over the line since clicking close to the line will select that line for the 'sketch replacement'.
 ![UI](Screenshots/Screenshot2.png)
-5. And select ReplaceSketch.
+8. And select ReplaceSketch this will replace your current sketched geometry with the geometry of the polyline under the right mouse click.
 ![UI](Screenshots/Screenshot3.png)
-6. Continue or adjust the sketch as necessary then finish the sketch to use it as the splitting line.
+9. Continue or adjust the sketch as necessary then finish the sketch to use it as the splitting line.
 ![UI](Screenshots/Screenshot4.png)